 “How does my pet’s day differ now, compared to days before s/he was sick?”

 It is important that your concerns are honored at this time and that you are allowed ample information to make all of the decisions that are ahead.
 Our entire veterinary health care team will assist you during this time by providing information as well as a concerned, understanding ear.
 It is important to remember that you have options available to you.

-Many people decide they want to be present at the time of euthanasia, whereas others do not – there is no right or wrong.
+Many people decide they want to be present at the time of euthanasia, whereas others do not – there is no right or wrong selection here.
 It can be very emotional.
 Some people find it distressing, others very healing and comforting.
-Please discuss any concerns you may have if you think being present might not be right for you.
+Please discuss any concerns you may have if you are undecided if being present is right for you.

-If you are in a position to be present at the euthanasia and have not been present before, make sure you ask for an explanation and description of the procedure ahead of time so that you will know what to expect.
+If you decide to be present at the euthanasia, and have not been witness to the process before, make sure you ask for an explanation and description of the procedure ahead of time so that you will know what to expect.

-We try to discuss the options for aftercare ahead of time if possible so that once you say goodbye, you do not need to visit these issues during your time of grief.
-Cremation, with or without ashes returned, backyard burial if local ordinances allow, and other options for aftercare can be decided upon.
+When possible, we try to discuss the options for aftercare in advance so that once you say goodbye, you do not need to make the more mundane decisions during your time of grief.
+Cremation, with or without ashes returned, backyard burial if local ordinances allow, and other options for aftercare can be discussed.
 Custom urns can be ordered for storage of returned cremated ashes if you wish to have a suitable urn for display at the home.

 After The Goodbye